ajwills72/rmip/docs/teacher_notes.md

 Students may find this [library](openses_lib.md) of OpenSesame scripts useful.

+> **_IMPORTANT:_**  Students should add a screen at the end of the experiment reminding the participant to press the space bar to finish their participant.
+If they do not, the data will not be correctly saved.

 #### Advice: how to implement between-subject experimental manipulations

 There are (at least) two ways to implement between-subject experimental manipulations in OpenSesame: